OcelotBabou/Quartz/content/2-The World/Regions/Locations/Virellos.md

 **History:**

 Virellos' history is steeped in legend, with some claiming it was once the dwelling place of [[Rezza Oir]] during her time in Staterum.
 The towering peaks and sheer cliffs of Omich-Nisi offered her solitude, while the racing winds provided the perfect currents to glide upon.
-Now, however, the land lies eerily still, its air thick with mist that never stirs.
+Now, however, the land lies eerily still, its air thick with mist that never stirs, covering much of its landscape.

 The island's isolation and rugged terrain have preserved it as a haven for bizarre and ancient fauna.
 Even the pirates of Omich-Nisi, known for colonizing the most hostile of shores, have largely left Virellos untouched.
 Its dense forests, treacherous ravines, and prowling predators have made it a place best admired from afar.